Telecominfraproject/wlan-testing/unit_tests/README.md

 sudo pip3 install scp
 sudo pip3 install pexpect

+# Clone these repositories to get started:
+git@github.com:Telecominfraproject/wlan-testing.git   # This repo

+# LANforge scripts repo.
+This *MUST* be located or linked at wlan-testing/lanforge/lanforge-scripts
+git@github.com:Telecominfraproject/wlan-lanforge-scripts.git

+# Cloud-services, so that you can find the API document
+git@github.com:Telecominfraproject/wlan-cloud-services

 # Find the cloud-sdk API document here:
 https://github.com/Telecominfraproject/wlan-cloud-services/tree/master/portal-services/src/main/resources/

+# You need access to the 'ubuntu' jumphost.
+Send your public ssh key to greearb@candelatech.com
+# and he will add this to the jumphost.
+# For ease of use, add this to your /etc/hosts file:  3.130.51.163 orch

 # Examples in this code often assume you are using ssh port redirects to log into the testbeds,
 # for instance: